-For the 30% improvement house and all new home construction, it is highly recommended that the heating and cooling system be designed according to industry standard methodologies, most notably ACCA Manual J, S, D, and T (ACCA 1993, 1995a, 1995b, 2003).
+For the 30% improvement house and all new home construction, it is highly recommended that the heating and cooling system be designed according to industry standard methodologies, most notably ACCA Manual J (ACCA 2003), S (ACCA 1995a), D (ACCA 1995b), and T (ACCA 1993).
 With the use of low-SHGC glass, it is practical to design each house model of a builder's line for the worst orientation without significant penalty in other orientation.
-The use of low-SHGC glazing reduces the solar component of the cooling load and helps to level the cooling load and minimize variations resulting from random orientation of the house.
+The use of low-SHGC glazing reduces the solar component of the cooling load and helps to level the cooling load and minimize variations resulting from orientation.
 Whenever practical, the design should be specific to an individual house and its orientation.
 System implications based on variations with orientation are a result of the different solar loads and, for system design purposes, do not affect heating loads.
 The impact is primarily on the cooling system design as a result of solar load through windows.